Pathway Stage Components

 World class athletes also need to have an excellent understanding of the rules of the sport and how these are interpreted in practice.

-the basic ability to control their hands and feet to allow for development as a performance athlete.
+At T1 stage athletes are expected to have ‘good coordination’ defined as the basic ability to control their hands and feet to allow for development as a performance athlete.

-‘confident to make attacks using a range of footwork’
+We are also expecting athletes that are ‘confident to make attacks using a range of footwork’

 This does not necessarily mean we expect T1 stage athletes to always be successful in attack, but athletes that only develop their defensive game play will not be able to progress.
-(T1 Foilists and Epeeists are expected to be as comfortable fleching as they are lunging).
+(T1 foilists and epeeists are expected to be as comfortable fleching as they are lunging).

 5. Performance /Results